stone frag showing tunic

 This is a wedjat or Eye of Horus amulet.

-It is from San el-Hagar (Tanis).
+They are from San el-Hagar (Tanis).
 The wedjat represents the eye of Horus that was injured in a fight with his uncle Set.
 The markings are like those on the eye of a hawk.
-The Egyptians believed the wedjat had healing propertiesbowl fragments
+The Egyptians believed the wedjat had healing propertiesdouble ship vase

 new year jar